Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

-Despite the existence of such tools to support practitioners in understanding ML models and HPO methods, practitioners still prefer to use manual tuning, which may have different reasons.
-The first reason may be that practitioners are unaware of HPO tools that can support ML model comprehension.
-A second reason may be that HPO tools do not fulfill the information needs of practitioners to increase their ML model comprehension because HPO tools mainly focus on the performance of ML models, which is, as shown in this study, only one of the manifold goals pursued by practitioners in HPO.
-A third reason may be that HPO tools themselves are hard to comprehend for practitioners (e.g.,~because those HPO tools implement complex HPO methods), which leads practitioners to prefer HPO methods they are familiar with.
+To help practitioners increase \ac{ML} model understanding, various software tools were designed.
+Such tools, predominantly \ac{HPO} tools in \ac{AutoML}, mainly focus on supporting measurements of influences of hyperparameter configurations on \ac{ML} model performance (\eg \cite{Hutter2014, biedenkapp-aaai17, Moosbauer2021,segel-automl23a}).
+With a focus on \ac{HPO} methods, especially tools for visual analytics are envisioned to support better understanding of internal behaviors of \ac{HPO} methods by visualizations (\eg \cite{Golovin2017, Biedenkapp2019,sass-realm22a, Zoller2022}).
+Despite the existence of such tools, practitioners tend to prefer to use manual tuning, which may have different reasons.
+The first reason may be that practitioners are unaware of \ac{HPO} tools that can help increase \ac{ML} model understanding.
+A second reason may be that \ac{HPO} tools do not fulfill the information needs of practitioners to increase \ac{ML} model understanding because \ac{HPO} tools mainly focus on performance of \ac{ML} models, which is, as shown in this study, only one practitioner motive in \ac{HPO}.
+A third reason may be that the functioning of \ac{HPO} tools themselves is hard to comprehend for practitioners (\eg~because such \ac{HPO} tools implement unfamiliar and complex \ac{HPO} methods), which leads practitioners to prefer \ac{HPO} methods they are familiar with.

-Our study shows that the comprehensibility of HPO methods and the usability of HPO tools are paramount to practitioners.
-Practitioners tend to avoid using HPO methods that are difficult to integrate into workflows or require prior training.
-According to our study participants, these challenges occur, especially when using complex HPO methods.
-To make achievements of technocentric research on HPO actionable in practice, it is important to consider social aspects when developing HPO tools, such as seamless integration of HPO tools into workflows, prior experiences of practitioners who should use HPO tools, and understanding practitioners' motivations for HPO.
-We propose three sociotechnical improvements for programmatic HPO methods based on our findings in the following that should be pursued in research in addition to further technical improvements with a focus on performance metrics.
+The results presented in this study provide an aggregated view of practitioner motives in using \ac{HPO} methods.
+Although our analysis did not reveal distinct personas with significantly different usage patterns, our results highlight nuanced variations in how practitioners engage with \ac{HPO} methods.
+Specifically, we observed that the importance of goals and the use of \ac{HPO} methods remained relatively consistent among practitioners, regardless of their experience, age, or education level.
+However, our findings indicate that contextual factors play a more prominent role in shaping the approaches of practitioners from academia versus those from industry (see Figure~\ref{fig:ovw-relevance-contextual-factors}).
+Contrary to practitioners from industry, for example, academics tend to avoid using \ac{HPO} methods that are difficult to integrate into workflows or require prior training.
+This especially applies when using complex \ac{HPO} methods, according to the study participants.